BYU-Idaho values suggestions and ideas that can improve the university.

 Original work created by students or refined research of an original study can be presented in the conference as a poster presentation, an oral presentation, a live demonstration of machinery or instrumentation, or as an artistic performance.
 Submissions can be an independent project, a senior thesis, a capstone project, or any significant class project.

 Where can I see examples of previous submissions?

 Please click to view submissions from previous conferences.

-Registration for the Fall 2013 R&CW Conference is now open.
+Registration for the Winter 2014 R&CW Conference is now closed.
 There will be a link on the left side of the screen labeled "Abstract Submission", which will lead you to the registration page.
 Please submit the title of your work and a brief summary or scientific abstract (350 words max) that explains your research.
 You will also find a place to indicate the type of session you want to be in (poster/oral), the academic discipline that best describes your work, and what you plan to do during your presentation (PowerPoint presentation, perform a song, demonstrate a model, etc.).